sailorjs0804/realtime-api-webrtc/README.md

-# OpenAI WebRTC Shadcn Next15 Starter
+# OpenAI Realtime with WebRTC
 This is a WebRTC-based Voice AI stream application using `OpenAI`'s `Realtime API` and `WebRTC`.

 ## Features